 The stream of abuse nearly drowned me.
 Ungrateful, insolent, evil, immoral, that was me.
 How dare you.
 One more remark like that and you'll be thrown out on the street.
 See how you like that, smartass.

 Downfall takes us into the Führerbunker, in the last days of the War.
 An aide has just told Hitler that General Steiner couldn't carry out an attack, as ordered.
 He simply had too few men.

 Hitler loses it.
 The army disobeyed an order.
 The Prussian generals betrayed him.
 All they learned at the military academy was how to use a knife and fork.
 He should have shot them all, like Stalin did.
 The soldiers were weaklings.
 Cowards.

 One of Hitler's deputies stands his ground, meekly.
 He declares the accusation to be ungeheuerlich; "monstrous" or "outrageous".
-Kafka uses the same word to shock us in the first sentence of Metamorphosis; he applies it to the giant cockroach once called Grigor Samsa.
+Kafka uses the same word to shock us in the first sentence of Metamorphosis; he applies it to the giant vermin once called Grigor Samsa.

 Does Hitler hear this?
 Not at all.
 The tirade goes on unabated, with no-one listening.
 The Führer is the Führer's only audience.